ysugimoto/falco/README.md

 ## Transforming

-`falco` plans to transpile Fastly VCL to the other programming language which works on the Compute@Edge, keep you posted when there are any progress.
+`falco` plans to transpile Fastly VCL to the other programming language that works on the Compute@Edge, keep you posted when there is any progress.

 ## Contribution